thai-language.comInternet resource

 high-class

-One of the classes of consonants in Thai (along with low- and mid-), used in the tone rules to determine the spoken tone of a syllable.
+One of the classes of consonants in Thai (along with low- and mid-), used in the tone rules to determine the lexical tone of a syllable.
 Syllables that begin with a high-class consonant are pronounced with a rising tone in live syllables with no tone marker.
 In dead syllables without a tone marker, the low tone is indicated.
 The first and second tone markers indicate the low and falling tones, respectively; the third and fourth tone marks are never used.
+Phonetically, all high-class consonants are either aspirates or fricatives.

 implied vowel[see inherent vowel]